 Also, there are lots of last minute romantic breaks to choose from, across Italy…

 Last minute ski holidays in Europe are always an option (after viewing the weather forecast).
 One of our favourite snowy locations in Italy.
-On the other hand, if you’re looking for a warmer Italian holiday at any time of the year stay in Syracuse, Agrigento, or Catania (which is less humid) in Sicily – the largest island in the Mediterranean Sea.
+On the other hand, if you’re looking for a warmer, romantic break at any time of the year stay in Syracuse, Agrigento, or Catania (which is less humid) in Sicily – the largest island in the Mediterranean Sea.